Boys and Girls (The Office): Reception

 "Boys and Girls" originally aired on NBC in the United States on February 2, 2006.
 The installment was viewed by 9.21 million viewers.

 "Boys and Girls received largely positive reviews from television critics.
-Michael Sciannamea of AOLTV called it "another brilliant episode", noting that Carell was "at his obnoxious and comedic best".
+Michael Sciannamea of AOL TV called it "another brilliant episode", noting that Carell was "at his obnoxious and comedic best".
 He also complimented the maturation of Jim and Pam's relationship, writing that it "seems like it's coming to a cliffhanger in the next few weeks".
 M. Giant of Television Without Pity gave the episode a positive review and awarded it an "A−".
 Brendan Babish of DVD Verdict awarded the episode a "B" and called it "a solid but uneventful" outing for the show.

 Elements of "Boys and Girls" have been analyzed in a legal context.
 Jan's threat to have the warehouse closed if the employees unionize is unlawful under the National Labor Relations Act of 1935.
 American Rights at Work analyzed the episode and noted that "the show served up the hard truth about how far employers will go to stop their employees from forming a union."